Great Railroad Strike of 1877: Philadelphia

-Three hundred miles to the east, Philadelphia strikers battled local National Guard units and set fire to much of downtown before Pennsylvania Governor John Hartranft gained assistance and federal troops from President Hayes to put down the uprising.
+Three hundred miles to the east, Philadelphia strikers battled local National Guard units.
+They set fire to much of downtown and caused widespread destruction.
+As violence escalated, Pennsylvania Governor John Hartranft gained assistance and federal troops from President Hayes to put down the uprising.
+The troops quickly suppressed the strike, as they did in other cities, leaving over 100 dead nationwide.
+Though the strike failed, it highlighted rising tensions between workers and business owners, paving the way for the growth of labor unions and future labor rights movements.

 Reading

-Workers in Reading, Pennsylvania's third-largest industrial city at the time, also broke out into a strike.
-This city was home of the engine works and shops of the Philadelphia and Reading Railway, against which engineers had struck since April 1877.
+Workers in Reading, Pennsylvania—the state's third-largest industrial city at the time—also went on strike.
+This city was home of the engine works and shops of the Philadelphia and Reading Railway, against which engineers struck since April 1877.
 The National Guard shot 16 citizens.
-Preludes to the massacre included: fresh work stoppage by all classes of the railroad's local workforce; mass marches; blocking of rail traffic; and trainyard arson.
+Preludes to the massacre included fresh work stoppage by all classes of the railroad's local workforce, mass marches, blocking of rail traffic, and trainyard arson.
 Workers burned down the only railroad bridge offering connections to the west, in order to prevent local National Guard companies from being mustered to actions in the state capital of Harrisburg or Pittsburgh.
-Authorities used the National Guard, local police and Pinkerton detectives in an attempt to break the strike.
+Authorities used the National Guard, Coal and Iron Police, and Pinkerton detectives in an attempt to break the strike.
 Philadelphia and Reading Railway management mobilized a private militia, the members of which committed the shootings in the city.

 Shamokin

-On July 25, 1,000 men and boys, many of them coal miners, marched to the Reading Railroad Depot in Shamokin, east of Sunbury along the Susquehanna River valley.
+On July 25, a group of 1,000 men and boys, many of them coal miners, marched to the Reading Railroad Depot in Shamokin, located east of Sunbury in the Susquehanna River valley.
 They looted the depot when the town announced it would pay them only $1/day for emergency public employment.
-The mayor, who owned coal mines, organized an unofficial militia.
+The mayor, who owned the coal mines, organized an unofficial militia.
 It committed 14 civilian shooting casualties, resulting in the deaths of two persons.

 Scranton

-On August 1, 1877, in Scranton in northeast Pennsylvania, one day after railroad workers commenced a strike, a city posse of 51 men armed with new rifles and under the command of William Walker Scranton, general manager of the Lackawanna Iron & Coal Company, returned fire on a group of rioters, strikers, and, most likely, bystanders.
+On August 1, 1877, in Scranton, in northeast Pennsylvania, one day after railroad workers commenced a strike, a city posse of 51 men armed with new rifles and under the command of William Walker Scranton, general manager of the Lackawanna Iron & Coal Company, returned fire on a group of rioters, strikers, and, most likely, bystanders.
 The posse immediately killed or fatally wounded four and wounded an undetermined number of others, estimated at 20 to 50, according to different sources.

 Pennsylvania Governor Hartranft declared Scranton to be under martial law; it was occupied by state and federal troops armed with Gatling guns.
 Later the posse leader and about 20 of his men were charged with assault and murder.
 They were all acquitted.
 Under military occupation, and suffering the effects of protracted violence against them, the miners ended their strike without achieving any of their demands.